nvrago/Electricity-and-Magnetism-Notes/VectorAlgebra.md

 - **Applications in Electrodynamics**:
   - The **permittivity tensor** $\epsilon_{ij}$ in an anisotropic medium dictates how the electric field interacts with the medium:
     $$
     \mathbf{D}_i = \epsilon_{ij} \mathbf{E}_j
     $$
     where $\mathbf{D}$ is the electric displacement field and $\mathbf{E}$ is the electric field.

 #### Insight from Landau:
 Landau introduces tensors extensively in his treatment of **continuous media**, where they are used to describe material properties like **polarization** and **permittivity** in various directions, especially in materials with complex internal structure like crystals.

-#### Further Insight:
-Feynman discusses tensors briefly in the context of **generalized forces** and stresses their importance in capturing the relationships between different directions in a field, particularly in **non-uniform media**.